A framed vintage Rebel Without a Cause movie poster on display inside the James Dean Museum in Indiana.

 James Dean Museum Is a Fun Diversion to Check Out

-On our recent roadtrip, we were debating the coolest Hoosiers (residents of the state of Indiana are called Hoosiers).
+Reflecting on our recent roadtrip to the James Dean Museum, we were debating the coolest Hoosiers (residents of the state of Indiana are called Hoosiers).
 Admittedly, the list isn’t terribly long but we managed a top five.

 Certainly there might be debate on the list; there was plenty on the top two spots on our drive.
 But our drive’s destination was to a place where we could learn more about two of the five on our list — destination Fairmount, Indiana.